miniblog/engine/doc/usage.md

 ## Writing Articles

-:information_source: Miniblog supports articles written for [Dead Simple Blog (DSB)](https://github.com/paintedsky/dead-simple-blog) but you are encouraged to use the Miniblog format&mdash;described below&mdash;because the result will be richer, more search-engine-friendly HTML.

 A Miniblog article is written in a text file and comprises two parts: front matter (information about the article); and the body of the article.

 Here's what a complete article looks like: